andytudhope/thebluebook/source/canto-xiv/consonant.md

 So walk carefully
 if you're headed for
-the right hand side
+the South side
 of Mlambomkulu River,
 where once the old ones,
-first ones, last ones,
+last ones, first ones,
 wandered, wondered
 and came to a decision
 to dance through echoes in time,